The structure of Yggdrasil in the online course is an interpretation.

 Translated to English a member of the Ulfhedhnar is a werewolf.
 But not as this word is abused by Hollywood.
 See: Shamanism: Werewolves and Werebears

 The Ulfhedhnar taught about Yggdrasil and how to travel through this tree of worlds in a shamanic way.
 They also taught about the Runes and how to use them.
 But these teachings were only given at Utiseta's.
 Uti-seta literally means out-sitting.
-But it really means 'sitting at a crossroad'.
+But it also means 'sitting at a crossroad'.
 This is often interpreted literally.
 But it should be interpreted as 'a moment in time and space were two people really connect'.
-Or when the path of the Kennari really crosses the path of the apprentice.
-That is the moment were a Kenningr can be taught.
+Or when the path of the kennari really crosses the path of the apprentice.
+That is the moment were a kenningr can be taught.

 The Ulfhedhnar did not write.
 So there are no written sources of their knowledge.
 And we do not know about the ideas about Yggdrasil among the Ulfhedhnar.

-The most valuable teachings about Yggdrasil are the writings of Snorri Sturluson.
+Information about Yggdrasil are in the writings of Snorri Sturluson and in some songs of the Poetic Edda.
 But Sturluson was not a pagan.
 He studied with Christian priests and he learned to read and write.
 We do not know how much Sturluson really knew about the shamanistic ideas about Yggdrasil.
-Most likely he was not a pagan shaman.
-The study with Christian priests and the study with pagan shamans are mutually exclusive.
+See also Truth about the Germanic people#snorri.
+And some songs of the Poetic Edda seem Christian anti-propaganda.
+See Edda means wit#reliable.

 In order to make sense of Yggdrasil, you have to interpret.
 Without interpretation you have only fragments of information.
 And as soon as you interpret, there is room for debate, differences of opinion, etc.